senecajs/seneca-transport/README.md

 Also included in this plugin is a TCP transport mechanism.
 The HTTP mechanism offers easy integration, but it is necessarily slower.
-The TCP transport open a direct TCP connection to the server.
-The connection remains open, avoid connection overhead for each message.
+The TCP transport opens a direct TCP connection to the server.
+The connection remains open, avoiding connection overhead for each message.
 The client side of the TCP transport will also attempt to reconnect if the connection breaks, providing fault tolerance for server restarts.

 To use the TCP transport, specify a _type_ property to the
-<code>listen</code> and <code>client</code> methods, and give the
+<code>listen</code> and <code>client</code> methods, and give it the
 value _tcp_.
 Here's the single script example again: